Fallback Chains for Missing Data

 targetMeasurement = "iot_sensor_readings"

-// 1.
-Audit primary bucket density as a single total across all series.
+// Audit primary density as a single total across every series.

-// group() guarantees one table, so count() and findRecord() are well-defined
+// group() collapses to one table so count() and findRecord() stay

 primaryCount =